Are you an adviser? Go to Unbiased Pro

 Has ground rent been abolished?

-Ground rent was abolished for new leases on properties bought in England and Wales after 30 June 2022.
+For many new properties, yes.
+The Leasehold Reform (Ground Rent) Act 2022 abolished ground rents for most new residential leases in England and Wales created after 30 June 2022.

-So, if you purchase a home with a new lease, you won’t be charged ground rent, and if you have an informal lease agreement, your ground rent cannot be increased.
+This means if you purchase a home with a brand new lease, you will not be charged a monetary ground rent.

 What is peppercorn ground rent, and how does it work?